 Aside from the CARCO example above, auto insurance and safety inspections aren’t closely related.
 However, in order to get a vehicle inspection, you may need to show proof of insurance.
 Make sure your vehicle is insured before you take it in for its inspection.

 If you’re ticketed for driving after a failed inspection, it generally won’t affect your insurance.
 This is because a failed inspection is not a moving violation.
-If your policy requires you pass inspection but you fail, you might run into problems filing a claim with an invalid inspection certificate.
+If your policy requires you to pass an inspection but you fail, you might run into problems filing a claim with an invalid inspection certificate.

 If your car fails inspection, your DMV is going to pose more serious problems than is your insurance company.
 It's worth addressing the issues and ordering another inspection as soon as possible.